croz-ltd/nrich/nrich-logging/README.md

 # nrich-logging

 ## Overview
-nrich-logging is a library containing that adds logging service logging errors in a standard format and can also resolve verbosity and logging levels for each exception.
+nrich-logging is a library that adds logging service for logging errors in a standard format.
+Logging service can also resolve verbosity and logging levels for each exception from configuration.

 ## Setting up Spring beans

-Setup is simple one only has to define a single bean and then when common logging functionality is required inject that bean.
+Setup is simple, one only has to define a single bean and then when common logging functionality (format, level resolving etc.) is required inject that bean.

 ```
     @Bean